When Does Embedding Magnitude Matter? A Cross-Task Functional-Symmetry Framework

 \subsection{Statistical Significance on Evaluation Benchmarks}

 Beyond validation performance stability, we verify that the improvements on evaluation benchmarks are statistically significant.
-Table~\ref{tab:statistical_significance} reports mean$\pm$std and paired t-test results across the 3 seeds for Contriever (RetroMAE shows consistent patterns with DNorm outperforming across all benchmarks).

-\paragraph{Statistical significance.} Magnitude-aware methods show statistically significant improvements ($p < 0.05$) over Cosine on BEIR, BRIGHT, and MultiHop benchmarks.
-The improvements are most pronounced on reasoning-intensive benchmarks, where all magnitude-aware methods significantly outperform Cosine ($p < 0.01$).
-TREC-DL shows no significant differences, likely due to smaller absolute improvements and the in-domain nature of this benchmark.
-These results confirm that the benefits of magnitude-aware scoring are robust across random initializations and not due to random variation.
+Table~\ref{tab:statistical_significance} reports per-dataset paired t-test results: for each dataset, we first average results across 3 random seeds, then treat datasets within each benchmark as observations.